Presenting Mr & Mrs – Confetti and Congratulations

 Wedding Confetti Tip 3:

 If you and your guests neglect to bring confetti to your wedding, don’t worry.
-Often the venue sells it or has a spare bag left from a previous wedding.
-If not that’s fine.
-Still leave the venue as you normally would with your guests lined up and applauding as above.
+Often, the venue sells it or has a spare bag left from a previous wedding.
+If not, that’s fine.
+Still, leave the venue as you normally would, with your guests lined up and applauding as above.

 Congratulations and Kisses

 When your guests finally get to congratulate you depends largely on the running of the day.
-Often it’s in the ceremony room after a register office wedding.
-Sometimes it takes place after the confetti and occasionally it’s not until the drinks’ reception – at hotels this is often straight after the confetti.
+Often, it’s in the ceremony room after a register office wedding.
+Sometimes, it takes place after the confetti, and occasionally, it’s not until the drinks’ reception – at hotels, this is often straight after the confetti.

 Difficulties with Photographic Unpredictability